kmane-ownerbb/coretest_matrixbuildjav/README.md

 11. status badge
 12. check default pull image (drydock)

+ project settings->runs config->low coverage alert (set coverage alert so that we will recive notification when coverage goes below that range

 13. Low coverage alert
      - set low coverage alert below some range with unstable status from project setting->runsConfig, then when coverage report  goes below that range we will receive notification based on the notification we have configured in yml we will receive notification in following